Reciprocal Reading

 How can schools use Reciprocal Reading?

-- Two full-day online training sessions with follow-up support meetings
+- Two full-day, online, on-demand training sessions with follow-up support meetings

 - Guides to support the effective implementation of Reciprocal Reading

-- Copies of FFT's 'A Selection of Stories'
+- Copies of FFT's 'A First Selection of Stories', with full planning

 - Online access to example plans, videos, text suggestions, book journals